Why Kevin O’Leary Of ‘Shark Tank’ Is The Object Of One Canadian Politician’s Crusade

 “The man who said if he were prime minister for 15 minutes, he would make unions illegal, his words being that ‘anyone who remains a union member would be thrown in jail.'”

-Raitt, who is vying for the leader’s role left vacant after the resignation of former Prime Minister Stephen Harper following his electoral defeat in the fall of 2015, said Leitch and O’Leary both threaten to destroy the Conservative party, according to The Star.
+Raitt, who is vying for the leader’s role left vacant after the resignation of former Prime Minister Stephen Harper following his electoral defeat in the fall of 2015, said Leitch and O’Leary both threaten to destroy the Conservative Party, according to The Star.
 Raitt launched a website called StopKevinOLeary.com that lays out why the former star of Dragons’ Den on the CBC would not help the Conservatives get back into power.

-Raitt held several cabinet posts during the 10 years that Stephen Harper was Prime Minister, including National Resources, Labour and Transport.
-Although O’Leary has yet to confirm he’s running for the Conservative leadership, a Globe and Mail editorial said Raitt’s attack is a sure sign he’s a front-runner.
+Raitt held several cabinet posts during the 10 years that Stephen Harper was prime minister, including National Resources, Labour and Transport.
+Although O’Leary has yet to confirm he’s running for the Conservative leadership, a Globe and Mail editorial said Raitt’s attack is a sure sign he’s a frontrunner.

 Whether O’Leary actually intends to run or is simply enjoying the attention is tough to discern.
 He’s said previously he’s waiting for some candidates to drop out before making a decision.
 Currently, there are more than a dozen people who have put their names in the ring, including Leitch and Raitt.

 But the Montreal Gazette mused this week that O’Leary may be waiting until after the French-language candidates debate, scheduled for January 17, is over.
-O’Leary does not speak French, a disadvantage, although not a technical disqualification, to be Prime Minister of a bilingual country.
+O’Leary does not speak French, a disadvantage, although not a technical disqualification, to be prime minister of a bilingual country.
 Harper was bilingual but his traditional political base was in the Western, oil-rich province of Alberta.

-According to the Gazette, it is no longer possible for a Canadian Prime Minister to be unilingual and O’Leary’s dismissal of the issue shows he’s out of touch.
+According to the Gazette, it is no longer possible for a Canadian prime minister to be unilingual and O’Leary’s dismissal of the issue shows he’s out of touch.

 “O’Leary now concedes that he is ‘going to try’ to learn French.
 That formulation hardly suggests determination.
 It’s like saying one is ‘going to try’ to lose weight or ‘going to try’ to be on time.”